epfl-ada/ada-2024-project-theblockbusters/README.md

 # The recipe for a successful movie
 ### Abstract
 The goal of this project is to explore the factors that contribute to a film's success.
-First, we will argue what success really means in the context of the film industry, considering multiple dimensions such as the box office revenue, the critical acclaim and the ROI.
+First, we will argue what success really means in the context of the film industry, considering multiple dimensions such as the box office revenue, the critical acclaim, and the ROI.
 We will then examine a range of factors that may influence these success metrics, including genres, casts' composition, production companies and country of origin.
 We aim to go beyond simple correlation and, whenever possible, establish causal relationships between these factors and movie success.
 This approach will help us identify elements that truly impact a film’s performance rather than coincidental associations.
 Additionally, we will examine how the relationship between these factors and film success has evolved over time.
 For instance, we will analyse the emergence and popularity of new genres, the expansion of certain international movie markets, and the prevalence of particular themes.
 <br><br>

 ### Research questions